 How Do I Deal With Loose Skin?

-The best candidates for this procedure have fairly elastic skin.
+The best candidates for this Liposuction procedure have fairly elastic skin.
 In other words, their skin “snaps back” into place quickly after being pinched away from the body.
 However, having lax skin doesn’t disqualify you as a candidate for this procedure.
 If you’re worried about sagging skin after the excess fat is removed from your body, consider laser-assisted lipo.
 The lightwave energy tightens your skin and helps it look younger and more beautiful.

 Alternatively, you can ask us during your initial consultation about skin tightening treatments.
 The other thing to keep in mind is that your skin may firm up over the course of a few months.
-Don’t jump to a conclusion based on your initial results that you will need cosmetic help tightening your skin.
+Don’t jump to a conclusion based on the initial results that you will need cosmetic help tightening your skin.

 How Many Sessions Will I Need?